Plots

 Client's Duty to Cooperate

-The client has the duty to grant access to the property and assist in clarifying the facts.
-An agreement on the cooperation duties is advisable to facilitate collaboration.
-The client's duty to cooperate is important for a comprehensive evaluation.
+The client has the duty to allow access to the property and support in clarifying the facts.
+An agreement on cooperation duties is advisable to facilitate collaboration.
+The client's duty to cooperate is important for a comprehensive assessment.

-In the case of unclear orders, it is advisable to consult with the client to clarify the order.
-A written confirmation of the clarified order is recommended to avoid misunderstandings.
-Unclear orders can significantly influence procedures and costs.
+With unclear assignments, it is advisable to consult with the client to clarify the assignment.
+A written confirmation of the clarified assignment is advisable to avoid misunderstandings.
+Unclear assignments can significantly influence procedures and costs.

 Quality ensures sustainable property value